ironslob/ironslob.github.io/_posts/2020-04-04-how-to-version-an-api.md

 - What's with all the coffee?

 I'll answer all of these and hopefully provide some useful suggestions for your API.

+# UPDATE 09/04/2020

+I've had several people raise the question about whether to use vendor specific MIME types instead of the pre-defined ones, such as `application/json`.
+For examples:

+- `application/vnd.mattwilson+json`
+- `application/vnd.mattwilson.20200401.json`
+- `application/vnd.mattwilson.json; version=20200401`

+I suspect the answer here lies in the context of the API that you're implementing, and the intracacies of the clients.
+Whichever works best for you!